-In addition, the COSM has identified several other projects and concerns within the same geographic area.
-These include wastewater improvements, road repair and improvements, site-specific erosion repairs, and a water main project.
+In addition, the COSM has identified wastewater improvements within upper Sessom Creek.
 These improvements will be funded by COSM and will work in collaboration with the stream restoration and stormwater management practices to the maximum extent practical.
-The wastewater improvement project is separate but is planned to start prior to the Sessom Creek channel stabilization phase 1 and 2.
+The wastewater improvement project is separate but would occur in conjunction with the Sessom Creek Stream Restoration project work.